You know no two people are like each other

 —Phil Sandifer on "Star"

-"Ubisoft plans to make a franchise out this game, and its more obvious flaws just give them easy targets for improvement in the inevitable sequels.
-It is ridiculous that we had to put up with this stuff in the first game, but now they've got our expectations low enough that even bullet impact effects would be a significant improvement.
+"Ubisoft plans to make a franchise out this game, and its more obvious flaws just give them easy targets for improvement in the inevitable sequels... now they've got our expectations low enough that even bullet impact effects would be a significant improvement.
 But for some reason it still sold really, really well, which is kind of funny.
 This game tells a paranoid, conspiracy theory story about the society-changing potential of marketing and PR.
 I wonder if they're aware of the irony."

 "Max Headroom was a stuttering head from the future or something, that became popular in America for advertising New Coke...Someone decided they should make a show about him, but what kind of a show do you make for a wise-cracking corporate shill?
 That's right, develop a high-concept cyberpunk drama with an anti-establishment theme!
 It was so mixed-up I think its main sponsors were Black Panther Shoe Polish Remover and George Orwell's Chipotle BBQ 'Tater Skins."